Purchasing a home non-contingent and then recasting the new loan with proceeds from a previous…

 Step 5: Make an Offer

 Found โthe oneโ?
 Your agent crafts an offer based on market trends and comps.
 In hot areas, bid slightly above asking.
 Add contingencies (inspection, financing) for safety.
-Learn more at Consumer Financial Protection Bureauโs buying guide.
+Learn more at the Consumer Financial Protection Bureauโs buying guide.

 Step 6: Inspections and Appraisal